Catalog Year: 2022-2023

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Each concentration has a different number of required credits.
-In all four concentrations, 6 of the total credits may be earned with a thesis.
-Regardless of the concentration selected, all students must meet the core and distribution requirements given below and pass a comprehensive exam or write a thesis.
+In this concentration, 6 of the total credits may be earned with a thesis.
+Students must meet the core and distribution requirements given below and pass a comprehensive exam or write a thesis.

 |Required Core Courses 1|